Home > Industry news

 Contact: Hansen He

-Add: Shenzhen head office(R&D, production): 6th floor, block B, Huafeng financial port, XinAn 6th Road, Baoan District, Shenzhen
+Add: Shenzhen headquarters(R&D, production): 6th floor, block B, Huafeng financial port, XinAn 6th Road, Baoan District, Shenzhen